 Multiple clouds in a single view for simplified oversight

-Multiple clouds brought together in a single view for simplified oversight.
+Multiple clouds are brought together in a single view for simplified oversight.

 Faster Incident Response